Deprecations and Migrations

 End of life: April 12, 2022 (Public Cloud), June 30, 2022 (Private Cloud)

-Beginning April 12, 2022 and with the December 2021 Private Cloud release, access token and authorization codes will be issued with varied lengths to support OAuth specification RFC6749 to avoid clients making assumptions about authorization code and access token values.
+Beginning April 12, 2022 in Public Cloud and with the December 2021 Private Cloud, access token and authorization codes will be issued with varied lengths to support OAuth specification RFC6749 to avoid clients making assumptions about authorization code and access token values.
 Currently, the access token and authorization code sizes are fixed.
 The current size of the authorization code is shorter than what some security practitioners recommend.
 Through this change, Auth0 provides a stronger code and token while also improving the performance of Auth0 systems.

 Customers with systems configured to rely on specific-sized authorization code and access token length must change from fixed-sized to variable-sized configurations before April 12, 2022 in Public Cloud or the June 30, 2022 Private Cloud release.

-On November 2, 2022, the following Auth0 Log Extensions will be deprecated:
+Beginning November 2, 2023, in Public Cloud and January 6, 2023, in Private Cloud, the following Auth0 Log Extensions will be deprecated:

 Auth0 Authentication API Webhooks